surajvm1/learningSWE/README.md

   - Increase the complexity of project by adding more features eg: Authentication, etc. Can also write services in Go/Ruby, etc., languages based on learning.
   - Check issues faced integrating Kong API gateway.
 Converge load balancer and API gateway to a single service, to avoid many hops.
   - Load test the service using ab, k6, etc.
+  - Add more features to Debezium CDC to better capture tables states.
   - Deploy service to AWS/GCP cloud for more learning.
   - Fix/Integrate mobile app, flink.
   - Implement Kafka schema registry.